 - 1. Clients with individual accounts in the CCP Central Register (Individual Account) will have provided collateral to the CCP.
 Their collateral and positions will be segregated from the member's own account and those of the member's other clients. - 2.
-Clients forming part of a Third-Party Account will provide any required collateral to the Member.
-The Member will deposit with the CCP any collateral which the latter requires for the third-party accounts.
-Clients' collateral and positions will be segregated from the proprietary account but not from those of other clients.

-Additionally, NCMs, as clients of a GCM, may choose the degree of segregation with respect to their Clearing Member.
-Accordingly, Members of the trading platform may choose to become Segregated Non-Clearing Members of the CCP.
-In that case, their collateral will be deposited with the CCP via their CM.
+Clients forming part of the Client Account will provide their collateral to the Member, which will only be required to deposit, with the CCP, the portion required by the CCP for the client's account.
+Clients' collateral and positions will be segregated from the proprietary account but not from those of other clients. - 3.
+Members of the trading platform may become Segregated Non-Clearing Members of the CCP.
+Their collateral will be provided to the CCP.
 The positions of this class of Non-Clearing Member will be segregated from those of their Clearing Member.
 From an operating standpoint, they will have a Member code that is independent of that of their Clearing Member, which will track their activity and give them access, via the CCP, to certain information files.
 Their collateral will be calculated per account and separately from that of the Clearing Member.
-In the event of insolvency or other cases of default by their Clearing Member, they may temporarily become a CM until another is found.
+In the event of insolvency by their Clearing Member, their position must be transferred to another CM, or they must temporarily become a CM until they find another CM.